chipsalliance/aib-phy-hardware/how2use/README.txt

 2) ./runnc
 This example is similar with sim_aib_top except:
 1) ncsim command script provided.
 To run the simulation,
-2) This loopback test does not bypass DCC/DLL.
+2) This loopback test does not bypass DCC/DLL (Dynamic).

 sim_phasecom: one channel loopback simulation of enabling phase compensation fifo. c3aibadapt_wrap.v is modified to pull the 78 bit input/output data along with the 500MHz clock.